-From Euphrasia on December 10th, 2008 in Green Remodeling
+From Tim Peterson on December 10, 2008 in Green Remodeling

 This hidden assault on the senses has seemed so obvious to me that it has surprised me that so many people are unaware of it.
 So imagine my delight in learning that there are new textile manufacturing companies stepping out to:

 - Develop environmentally sound textile manufacturing plants